 The maintenance of adequate canopy cover (Flow and Energy Dynamics 1) is essential for physical and biological properties of aquatic systems.
-Specifically, maintaining stream temperatures can help minimize negative impacts to sensitive aquatic species such as anadromous salmonids (Burns, 1972; R. J. Poff, 1996; Technical Advisory Committee of the California Board of Forestry and Fire Protection, 2007).
-Additionally, minimizing changes in light penetration (Flow and Energy Dynamics 2) can prevent significant changes in primary productivity, macroinvertebrate productivity and associated trophic impacts.
-Finally, maintenance of adequate canopy cover and consideration of large wood needs at a site can help maintain important habitat for wildlife by supporting snag and woody debris processes (Technical Advisory Committee of the California Board of Forestry and Fire Protection, 2007).
+Specifically, maintaining stream temperatures can help minimize negative impacts to sensitive aquatic species such as anadromous salmonids.
+Additionally, minimizing changes in light penetration can prevent significant changes in primary productivity, macroinvertebrate productivity and associated trophic impacts.
 Working to maintain much of the original canopy in WLPZs can help minimize disturbances to these aquatic functions and minimize impacts to aquatic wildlife.